sujaykhandekar/Automated-objects-removal-inpainter/README.md

 python test.py --input ./examples/my_small_data --output ./checkpoints/resultsfinal --remove 3 15
 ```
 It will take sample images in the ./examples/my_small_data  directory and will create and produce result in directory ./checkpoints/resultsfinal.
 You can replace these input /output directories with your desired ones.
-numbers after remove specifies objects to be removed in the images.
+numbers after --remove specifies objects to be removed in the images.
 ABove command will remove 3(bird) and 15(people) from the images.
 Check segmentation-classes.txt for all removal options along with it's number.

+Output images will all be 256x256.

 for better quality but slower runtime you can use  this command
 ```